z9er/CyberpunkTHING/README.md

 There are a lot of different scenarios where Wabbajack will produce an error.
 If you do not see an installation failed warning do not worry about it.
-If you feel like wabbajack is stuck or a download is hanging just restart wabbajack, it will pick up from exactly where you left off.
+If you feel like wabbajack is stuck or a download is hanging just restart wabbajack, it will pick up from exactly where you left off

-Please rerun wabbajack at least twice and try to manually download the file from first before posting about a failed download.
+Please rerun wabbajack at least twice and try to manually download the file from first before posting about a failed download

 **Could not download x**